 LG V30 Release Date

 As soon as we have more information about a release date in the United States we’ll update with all the details.
-Either way, this phone will be available faster than most LG phones in the past.
+Either way, this phone will be available in some form starting October 5th.

 LG V30 Pre-Orders

 Those interested will want to pre-order the V30 ahead of time to get LG’s new phone on release day.
-We still don’t know when that is, nor when pre-orders begin.
+That said, the only carrier with pre-orders is T-Mobile.

 Where to Buy the LG V30